kurtkuehnert/terrain_renderer/README.md

 Each of them will be store in a subdirectory with the same name.

 By default there are four terrains available: Hartenstein, Hartenstein_large, Saxony and Uri.
-The additional parameters controll the quality and appearance of the terrain.
+Additional parameters controll the quality and appearance of the terrain.
+For more information on the, take a look [here](https://github.com/kurtkuehnert/terrain_renderer/blob/main/crates/terrain_settings/src/lib.rs#L5-L23).

 Before the terrain can be rendered you first have to download its terrain data.
 The downloader supports downloading data from the Swiss and Saxon dataset.